NebulaAPI/Nebula/README.md

 Nebula supports adding various functionality dynamically through the use of a plugin system.
 Plugins are installed using the CLI tool and are available globally to any project on that workstation.
 When a plugin is installed, its code is downloaded onto the workstation and compiled into a dynamic library that can be loaded on demand.
 Creating a plugin requires the installation of the .NET Core SDK.
 After creating a classlib project, all that is needed is to add the NebulaSDK NuGet package.
 This includes all of the necessary classes and interfaces for writing a plugin.

+## Registry

+The Registry is the online service that hosts templates and plugins.
+It exposes a public API for interacting with the service and has a web front-end for ease of use.

 ## Project Structure

 ## API Configuration